SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Note that PKCE {{?RFC7636}} does not mitigate the attack, because both the authorization request and the access token request are completed within the same OAuth flow by the same user (the victim).

-The following countermeasures address the root cause.
+The following countermeasure address the root cause:

 The clients MUST validate the binding of authorization session (whether conveyed via `state` or session cookies) to the existing user-agent session, before proceeding with authorization code exchange.

-When the user-agent session is available to, and identifiable by, the client at the redirection endpoint (e.g., in same-origin, same-user-agent deployments), clients can perform the validation directly.
+* When the user-agent session is available to, and identifiable by, the client at the redirection endpoint (e.g., in same-origin, same-user-agent deployments), clients can perform the validation directly.

-In cross-origin deployments, this requires either relocating the redirection endpoint, or redirecting from the redirection endpoint, to a location where the user-agent session is available, and then validate the binding.
+* In cross-origin deployments, this requires either relocating the redirection endpoint, or redirecting from the redirection endpoint, to a location where the user-agent session is available, and then validate the binding.

-In cross-user-agent deployments, this requires either relocating, or redirecting from, the redirection endpoint hosted by the native app's backend to the native app itself (following {{Section 7 of !RFC8252}}).
-The native app MUST deliver the authorization code to its backend, and then validate the binding.
+* In cross-user-agent deployments, this requires either relocating, or redirecting from, the redirection endpoint hosted by the native app's backend to the native app itself.
+The method by which a native app receives such data follows {{Section 7 of !RFC8252}}.
+The native app MUST then validate the binding.

-Alternatively, the client MAY require the user to re-authenticate (i.e., re-establish the user-agent session in the native app) in the external user-agent (i.e., the browser).
+Alternatively, the client MAY require the user to re-authenticate (i.e., re-establish the session with the native app user) in the external user-agent (e.g., the browser).
 This approach is less recommended because it degrades usability.

 Note that when redirecting to the origin or native app where the user-agent session is in place, the client MUST NOT expose the returned location in a way that is controllable by an attacker.
 Otherwise, an attacker could tamper with the returned location to leak authorization credentials via an open redirect.